variantstudios/wisdomwaysacupuncture.com/_posts/2013-03-13-magic-mushrooms-an-acupuncturists-approach-to-more-immune-boosting-foods--part-iv-of-constantly-sick-in-co-what-can-we-do.md

 layout: post
 ---

-<div>This article continues my <a href="http://www.wisdomwaysacupuncture.com/2013/02/13/1408/">series</a> outlining what we can do to boost our immune system here in CO where our weather patterns change frequently.
+<div>This article continues my <a data-cms-editor-link-style="undefined" href="/2013/02/13/why-are-people-constantly-sick-in-colorado-part-i/">series</a> outlining what we can do to boost our immune system here in CO where our weather patterns change frequently.
 From an acupuncturist&rsquo;s perspective, these sudden changes cause imbalances in our system that weaken our defenses and make us more susceptible to common colds.&nbsp;</div>

 <div>&nbsp;</div>